Published in Living

 3. Emergency Services

 In case of a medical emergency, call 911 or visit the nearest emergency room.
 Emergency services are available to everyone, regardless of health insurance status.
+However, while emergency services are accessible, ambulance services may not be reimbursed if received outside your home province, highlighting the financial risks associated with needing such services.

 4. Mental Health Services